Szomti/Graphs/README.md

 ## About

 Basic app for testing Dijkstra's algorithm.
-You can add more nodes and set "distance" between them etc.
+Creates nodes and you can set "distance" between them etc.